-1. Help to identify achievable goals.
+Step #1: Help to identify achievable goals

 It’s quite straightforward.
 You need to ask a person what he or she wants to get from work.

-At some point, it is the most important aspect.
+At some point, it’s the most important aspect.
 However, the motivational power of money diminishes with each subsequent achievement.

 So, I suggest you accept any goal that a person deems valuable at the moment.

-It only works if you can review the objectives every 3–4 months.
+You can rely on one goal for 6 to 12 months max.
+AND it only works if you can review the objectives every 3–4 months.

 It should be still valuable and tangible.
-It will be perfect if this objective is aligned with the need of a company.
+It’ll be perfect if this objective is aligned with the need of a company.

-2. Align the goal with opportunities.
+Step #2: Align the goal with opportunities

 Next.
 You heard the person’s desires and goals.